giljr/pyImage/README.md

 Hi, this is all about [OpenCV](https://opencv.org/), easy like Python itself!

+OpenCV-Python is a library of Python bindings designed to solve computer vision problems.
 Python is an interpreted, high-level, general-purpose programming language.
 Created by Guido van Rossum and first released in 1991, Python's design philosophy emphasizes code readability with its notable use of significant whitespace.

 In this repository I will offer all my files while I learn OpenCV from scratch through self-study, mainly using Jupyter Notebook :notebook_with_decorative_cover: